mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 Virtually every build pipeline involves at least one manual step, whether due to government regulations, an external auditor, a change control review board, or just one last sanity check before deploying to production.
-These manual steps are often the least efficient part of the process.
-However, the subject is not well covered by continuous deployment guides.
+These manual steps are often the least efficient part of the build process.
+However, the subject is not well covered in existing continuous deployment guides.
 This talk addresses improving manual build steps head on by showing specific scenarios and improvements that minimize delay in the build process.
-Code examples will be provided in Ansible but are applicable to any configuration management tool.
+Code examples are provided in Ansible but are applicable to any configuration management tool.

-Upcoming talk to the DC Configuration Management group in Washington, D.C.
+Upcoming talk to the `DC Configuration Management Group <http://www.meetup.com/DC-Configuration-Management-Group/>`_ in Washington, D.C. in late March (exact date TBD).

 ----